empear-analytics/docker-codescene-nginx-self-signed-ssl/README.md

 instance behind an nginx reverse proxy.
 Even if you are not using Docker, the nginx configuration may be helpful for running CodeScene behind nginx.

-`docker-compose` is used here to run two Docker images, one running nginx, the other with CodeScene itself.
-The [CodeScene Dockerfile](docker-codescene/Dockerfile) can also be used by itself to run CodeScene directly.
+`docker-compose` is used here to run two Docker containers, one running nginx, the other with CodeScene itself.
+The [CodeScene docker image](https://hub.docker.com/r/empear/ubuntu-onprem) can also be used by itself to run CodeScene directly.

 ## Install